 Iron Ore in Canada

 Iron Ore is another natural resource found in abundance in Canada.
-With 6 billion tonnes, Canada has the 7th largest crude iron ore reserves in the world and accounted for about 2.2% of world production in 2017 - at 49 million tonnes.
+With six billion tonnes, Canada had the sixth-largest crude iron ore reserves in the world in 2021, accounting for 3.3% of known global reserves.

 Iron ore is an essential material in steel production.
 Today, about 98% of iron ore is used in steel production.
 The remaining 2% is used in paints, plastics, cosmetics, fertilizer, magnets, auto parts and catalysts to name a few.